Justin-ljk/Justin-ljk.github.io/readme.md

 <p>Nowadays, as internet became widespread among people, fashion is changing almost every second.
 Many teenagers, especially girls, have many pieces of clothes, each with their own features.
 It became a problem that people are entangled in the problem of what to wear daily considering weather and their mood.</p>
 <h3>1.2 current approach</h3>
-<p>Along side of the development of internet, online shopping had became more well-rounded,
-including intelligent cloth recommendation.
+<p>Along side of the development of internet, online shopping had became more well-rounded, including intelligent cloth recommendation.
 There are already many programs reccomending clothes for buyers, but none of them can help to determine what to wear under given circumstances.
 Temporarily, there are no similar products in the market yet.</p>
 <h3>1.3 objective </h3>
 <p>The purpose of this product is to recommend clothing options to user via virtual assistant.
-By comparing with big data, it will be able to tell different styles of clothing, and provide valuable suggestions according to local weather, users' mood, and their plans for the day.
-It is also expected that it can interact with other intelligent furnitures such as closets to provide information about where to find the recommended clothes.
-The clothing data is mianly collected from social medias, tracking messages and photos posted by stars that the user follow and the user's purchase history.
+By comparing with big data, it will be able to identify different styles of clothing from social media, and provide valuable suggestions according to local weather, users' mood, and their plans for the day.
+Also, it will be able to track the user's social media viewing history, following the clothing trend of stars or internet celebrities that the user subscribes.It is expected that it can interact with other intelligent furnitures such as closets to provide information about where to find the recommended clothes.
 <h2>2. methodology</h2>

 ![](https://github.com/Justin-ljk/Justin-ljk.github.io/blob/main/methodology.png)